Boeing 727-200 Moulds in 1:400 Scale

 Aviation 400 (2008)

-The Witty factories were the last manufacturer to attempt a new 727-200 and a relatively small number of rather obscure releases were made between 2008 and the failure of Witty in 2014.
-The mould actually bears a striking resemblance to the Dragon Wings mould but is all metal.
+The Witty Industrial factories were the last manufacturer to attempt a new 727-200 and a relatively small number of rather obscure releases were made between 2008 and the failure of Witty in late 2014.
+The mould actually bears a striking resemblance to the Dragon Wings mould, but is all metal.
 It is a seamless mould both at the wings and horizontal stabilisers.
 It compares well to all the other moulds aside for one major mistake - the front edge of the tail and the rear edge are parallel.
 Witty have forgotten to make the rear angle different and it meets the roofline too high up the fuselage.
 If this detail were fixed then this would probably be the best of the bunch.

 Detailed Mould Review